UzorNwokeaka/Taxis/README.md

 # Taxis
-This is an EDA project which provides insights and trends on various taxis trips in the Manhattan area.
+This is an EDA project using Python which provides insights and trends on various taxis trips in the Manhattan area.